matsim-vsp/parallel_qsim_rust/README.md

 This crate is a wrapper for the [METIS C Library](https://github.com/KarypisLab/METIS).
 It requires Metis and Clang as Prerequisites.

+Also, this project uses [MPI](https://docs.open-mpi.org/en/v5.0.x/) with the help of [rsmpi](https://github.com/rsmpi/rsmpi) as a wrapper over the MPI-C API.
+To compile and run the project an MPI-Implementation must be installed.
+For example OpenMPI

+Also, this project uses Google Protocol Buffers for serializing messages.

 #### Windows Subsystem for Linux - Probably Ubuntu in general

 On Windows Subsystem for Linux I executed the following steps to make